SAIS-S2S-Technology/Roadmap/Overview.md

 # SAIS.Technology S2S

-Providing policy students with the tools to apply their geopolitical understanding to a world shaped by rapid technological advancements.
+Providing policy students with the tools they need to apply their geopolitical understanding to a world shaped by rapid technological advancements.

 ## Why we exist